cwi-swat/ifip-wg216/meetings/Santiago2026.md

 > *Don't worry if the hotel isn't very fast at getting back to you regarding the room booking.
 As long as you've done the previous steps (filling the form, paying the registration fee, and [sending your receipt](mailto:wgld26@dcc.uchile.cl), you're good).*

-They will ask for your credit card as a means of securing your booking.
+They will ask for your credit card details as a means of securing your booking.
 The actual guarantee on the card will activate on March 2nd.
 The payment itself will be done upon checkout, as usual.

+If you are uncomfortable sharing your card details via a good old PDF form, they also have an [online booking option with WeTravel](https://www.wetravel.com/trips/fcfm-u-de-chile-wgld-30-px-22-a-27-marzo-2026-hotel-las-majadas-0345337136).
+If you use this option, make sure to [email us your confirmation](mailto:wgld26@dcc.uchile.cl).

-Note that at checking time, you will need to present your *travel entry receipt*, a small paper slip provided by the Chilean authorities at the airport.
-This receipt is important for exiting the country, so *keep it safe!*.
+>Note that at checking time, you will need to present your *travel entry receipt*, a small paper slip provided by the Chilean authorities at the airport.
+This receipt is important for exiting the country, so *keep it safe!*

 ### Room Sharing and Guests